zzzeek/sqla_tutorial/presentation/index.rst

 (for people who already know some SQLAlchemy)

 * 2.0 is Python 3 only.
 1.4 still supports Python 2
-* Engine changes - autocommit is removed, "connectionless" execution is removed.
+* Engine changes - "emulated" autocommit is removed (use DBAPI autocommit), "connectionless" execution is removed.
 * Result set changes - rows are completely tuple-like, many new features for iterating and slicing up rows
 * The vast majority of SQL compilation is now cached
 * ORM Query is unified with select(); can use select() to get ORM results
 * The Result set is unified between Core and ORM, results in both systems come back in the same way
+* asyncio API for Core and ORM is (surprisingly) on track, using a recently discovered approach to bridge async/sync APIs

 SQLAlchemy is like an Onion